 Pupils are encouraged to tell somebody on their network of trusted adults if they are being bullied, and if the bullying continues, they must keep on letting people know.

-Pupils are invited to tell us their views about a range of school issues, including bullying, in the annual pupil questionnaire.
+Pupils are invited to tell us their views about a range of school issues, including bullying, in the annual pupil questionnaire and through our weekly circle times.

 9 Other policies linked to this one